American Bulldog

 American Bulldog Health

-- Deafness: Deafness, which can occur in one or both ears, may be acquired via drug exposure or infection.
-But deafness could also be hereditary and is linked to dogs with light coats (such as white) and eyes.
-While there’s no treatment for inherited deafness, dogs actually do well with the condition.
-Acquired deafness is usually permanent but may improve over time without intervention.
+• Deafness: Deafness, which can occur in one or both ears, is often linked to dogs with light coats (such as white).
+There’s no treatment for inherited deafness, but most dogs acclimate well to the condition and lead a full, happy life.

-- Neuronal Ceroid Lipofuscinosis: NCL is an inherited, progressive (and rare) neurological disorder that starts showing up between 1 and 2 years of age.
+• Neuronal ceroid lipofuscinosis (NCL): NCL is an inherited and progressive neurological disorder that usually shows symptoms starting between 1–2 years of age.
 The most obvious symptom is behavioral changes in the dog, and the pup will usually lose coordination and eyesight.
-It can be discovered through a DNA test, and at this time, there are no treatments.
+At this time, there is no treatment.

 American Bulldog History